All You Need to Know About Virginia's Estate and Inheritance Taxes

-So what does this mean in plain English?
-It means that a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
-As such, prior to January 1, 2005, if a deceased Virginia resident owed federal estate taxes, then the Virginia Department of Taxation collected the pick up tax from the deceased Virginia resident's estate.
+In other words, a portion of the federal estate tax was actually taken away from the IRS and instead paid to the decedent's state taxing authority.
+So, prior to Jan.
+1, 2005, if a deceased Virginia resident owed federal estate taxes, the Virginia Department of Taxation collected the pick-up tax from the deceased Virginia resident's estate.

-Effective January 1, 2005, the pick up tax was officially phased out under the provisions of the Economic Growth and Tax Relief Reconciliation Act ("EGTRRA").
-In response to these changes in federal law that phased out the pickup tax, some states that used to collect a pickup tax chose to enact laws that allow the state to collect a state estate tax.
-This is referred to as "decoupling" since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.
+On Jan.
+1, 2005, the pick-up tax was officially phased out under the provisions of the federal Economic Growth and Tax Relief Reconciliation Act (EGTRRA).
+In response to these changes in federal law, some states that used to collect a pick-up tax chose to enact laws that allow the state to collect a state estate tax.
+This was referred to as "decoupling," since the states that enacted a state estate tax no longer based their state estate tax laws on current federal estate tax laws.

-So what is the future of the Virginia estate tax?
-While under the provisions of the EGTRRA the pick up tax was supposed to return in 2011, it didn't due to the enactment of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 ("TRUIRJCA"), which reinstated federal estate taxes but did not bring back the pickup tax.
+While under the provisions of the EGTRRA the pick-up tax was supposed to return in 2011, it didn't due to the enactment of the Tax Relief, Unemployment Insurance Reauthorization and Job Creation Act of 2010 (TRUIRJCA), which reinstated federal estate taxes but left the pick-up tax behind.

-Nonetheless, the provisions of TRUIRJCA were set to expire on December 31, 2012, which would have brought the pickup tax back in 2013, but Congress and President Obama acted in early 2013 to pass the American Taxpayer Relief Act ("ATRA").
-Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent, which means that the pick up tax was not resurrected in 2013 and will not come back in future years without further action by Congress.
-Thus, don't expect Virginia to begin collecting a state estate tax any time soon.
+The provisions of TRUIRJCA were set to expire on Dec.
+31, 2012, which would have brought the pick-up tax back in 2013, but Congress and President Obama acted in early 2013 to pass the American Taxpayer Relief Act (ATRA).
+Under the provisions of ATRA, the rules governing federal estate taxes as set forth under TRUIRJCA were made permanent.
+As a result, the pick-up tax was not resurrected in 2013 and will not come back in future years without further action by Congress.
+That spells very good news for Virginia residents who won't be subject to state estate for now.